DoctorWkt/TTL_TicTacToe/journal.md

 bits or addressing), or dig out my spare 27C322 2Mx16 EPROM which I used as the ALU in the CSCvon8.
 That takes 10 minutes to program though.

+I've updated the schematic with the proper pinouts for the 74LS109.
+I've added a couple of pads for power input and a 220uF cap as well.
+The 74LS109 was a DIP-14 and now a DIP-16, hah!!
+Anyway, I'm running a freeroute just to see how many vias are required.
+Looks like about 8 vias which is pretty good.
+I've added the copper zones and done a DRC and all is OK.